porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/paginations/pagination-dots.md

 state: inprogress
 ---

-This is a pagination indicator relying on grey/red dots.
+This is a pagination indicator relying on dots.

-Alternate versions exist for various backgrounds (light, dark, images etc.).
+Alternate colored versions exist for various backgrounds (light, grey, dark, images etc.).

-The default colors are set for *light* backgrounds.
+The default dot colors are set for *light* backgrounds.

 Available classes:

+* pagination-dots__dot--type-grey
-* pagination-dots--inverted
+* pagination-dots__dot--type-black
-* pagination-dots--image
+* pagination-dots__dot--type-image

 The fourth and fifth dot decreases in size, but not any further.
 Please take the sample pattern and design spec as reference.